 Luckily, there are legal options for passengers injured in car crashes.
-Laws in Missouri and Illinois are available to hold drivers accountable for the car crashes they cause.
-Both Missouri and Illinois require all drivers to have insurance to drive on their roads.
-Many insurance companies will attempt to low-ball or flat out deny injured passengers’ claims.
+Laws in Missouri are available to hold drivers accountable for the car crashes they cause.
+Missouri requires all drivers to have insurance to drive on their roads.
+Many insurance companies will attempt to low-ball or flat-out deny injured passengers’ claims.
 Knowing how to get past the insurance company’s tactics can be very frustrating so you should know what rights passengers have.

 As a passenger, you have the right to potentially bring a third-party claim or lawsuit against different parties.
 You can file a third-party claim against the owner of the car that you were a passenger in; you can also file a lawsuit against the driver of the other car.

-If the driver of another vehicle caused your car crash, Illinois and Missouri law allows you to file a third-party claim or lawsuit against that driver for any injuries you sustain.
+If the driver of another vehicle caused your car crash, Missouri law allows you to file a third-party claim or lawsuit against that driver for any injuries you sustain.
 In certain situations, you may be able to file a third-party claim or lawsuit against both drivers involved in the car crash.
 This is a very important option to have if injuries you have sustained exceed the insurance limits of one driver.

-The most important point here is that an injured passenger can make a claim or pursue a lawsuit as an injured passenger in either Missouri or Illinois to recover compensation for injuries.
-You may seek to recover from the driver of the vehicle you were a passenger in, the other driver or drivers of the automobiles involved in the crash or the at-fault driver.
+The most important point here is that an injured passenger can make a claim or pursue a lawsuit as an injured passenger in Missouri to recover compensation for injuries.
+You may seek to recover from the driver of the vehicle you were a passenger in, the other driver or drivers of the automobiles involved in the crash, or the at-fault driver.

-Please call The Law Offices of Justin L. Mason, LLC to speak with an attorney to discuss the path to maximize your recovery for your car crash.
+Please call The Law Offices of Justin L. Mason, LLC to speak with an attorney to discuss the path to maximize your recovery from your car crash.